 AI Vision System

-The detection model was trained on Google Colab using a custom Roboflow dataset of labeled aquatic debris images, then exported as ONNX and deployed to the Raspberry Pi 5.
+The YOLO11s model was trained on a custom Roboflow dataset of labeled aquatic debris captured at TAMUCC marina test sites.
+Water-specific augmentation includes surface glare, rotation, and perspective warp — then exported as INT8 ONNX for 2–3× faster inference on the Pi 5.

 IoT & Telemetry